lucavh/pedal-palooza/README.md

 ## Code Generation

-The majority of the code, including data generation and Streamlit app setup, was generated using [ChatGPT](https://chat.openai.com/), a powerful language model developed by OpenAI.
-While the core logic and basic structure were written by ChatGPT, it has been reviewed, refined, and extended to create a creative, functional, and interactive data analysis project.
+Part of the code, including data generation and Streamlit app setup, was generated using [ChatGPT](https://chat.openai.com/).
+In addition to playing around with Streamlit, I wanted to experiment with promt writing and iterative code development with the help of a tool likr ChatGPT.

 Feel free to explore, modify, and expand upon the code to learn and experiment further.